...

 What should I look for when reviewing a tenant screening report?

-Can I deny a tenant based on information in their tenant screening report?
+Can I deny a tenant based on information in their screening report?